 - Phototheca – Windows users looking for an affordable, lightweight piece of software that offers basic tools to organize photos might want to investigate Phototheca.
 There’s a low up-front fee and while the editing tools included are basic, Phototheca can intelligently build collections as well as use facial recognition.

 - Cyberlink Photodirector 365 – Designed specifically for MacOS, Photodirector 365 is a fully-featured software editing package.
 Its digital asset management tools include AI-powered facial recognition to help organize your photos.

 - Zoner Photo Studio X – It lacks some of the AI-powered facial recognition features of some of its more expensive counterparts, but Zoner Photo Studio X is very affordable and its digital asset manager will get your files organized.

 If you’re not ready to splash out on software, you might ask “What is the best free photo organizer?”
 Here are some suggestions:

-- Darktable – Available on Windows, Mac, and Linux machines, Darktable combines file management and image editing software in one package.
+- Darktable – Available on Windows, Mac, and Linux machines, Darktable combines photo management, organization and image editing software in one package.
 As open-source software, its list of features is impressive.